Next-Generation-Data-Science/Coursework-1/README.md

 # COVID-19 Deaths Prediction

 ## Project Overview
 This project is part of an academic assignment focused on applying machine learning techniques to predict real-world societal threats.
-The chosen topic is **COVID-19 deaths prediction**, where I developed a machine learning model to forecast new cases based on historical data.
+The chosen topic is the prediction of COVID-19 deaths, and I developed an LSTM model to forecast new cases based on historical data.

 The project involves:
 - **Data Visualisation:** Analysing trends in COVID-19 deaths.